 All USGS data is publically available in near-real-time and posted on the USGS website:

 Since 1997,Cornell Cooperative Extension of Suffolk County has monitored of eelgrass survival and bed expansion resulting from previous habitat restoration efforts.
-Long-term measurements of seagrass extent and deep edge location at historical sites, measurements of light, temperature, and sediment conditions at these sites have been documented and the Peconic Estuary Program Long-Term Eelgrass Monitoring Program (PEP LTEMP) report has been produced every year.
+Long-term measurements of seagrass extent and deep edge location at historical sites, measurements of light, temperature, and sediment conditions at these sites have been documented and the Peconic Estuary Partnership Long-Term Eelgrass Monitoring Program (PEP LTEMP) report has been produced every year.
 Currently, CCE conducts long-term monitoring at thirteen sites within the Peconic Estuary.
 Nine of those sites are monitored annually, and four of those sites, that no longer support eelgrass, are monitored every 2-3 years.

 Eelgrass monitoring program measures: below-ground and above-ground biomass (lab analysis), water temperature, sediment samples (lab analysis for percent organic content), fauna counts, light measurement, salinity, macroalgal percent cover and identification, eelgrass bed aerial extent, eelgrass shoot density.
 Additionally, temperature and light loggers are deployed for extended periods of continuous sampling during the growing season.

 Nitrogen cycles from the air to the land and water through atmospheric deposition.
-Since 2003, the Peconic Estuary Program has been monitoring the atmospheric deposition of nitrogen in the Peconic Estuary watershed, through our participation in the National Atmospheric Deposition Program.
+Since 2003, the Peconic Estuary Partnership has been monitoring the atmospheric deposition of nitrogen in the Peconic Estuary watershed, through our participation in the National Atmospheric Deposition Program.
 The program collects data and trends about the deposition of Ammonia (NH3), a gas readily released into the air from a variety of biological sources, as well as from industrial and combustion processes, and other components in precipitation.
 This monitoring is essential to understanding the amount of nitrogen entering the estuary through atmospheric deposition and helps inform nitrogen management policies and goals.